Clean Eating Butternut Squash Soup Recipe With Coconut Milk And Cilantro

 I would NEVER have considered this combination before.
 But I was feeling brave after my lasagna adventure and gave it a try.

 YOU MIGHT ALSO ENJOY THESE CLEAN EATING RECIPES:

 Clean Eating Butternut Squash Soup With Coconut Milk And Cilantro

-- 2 cups chicken broth (gluten free if needed, no sugar added)
+- 2 cups chicken broth (no sugar added)